SERIES 5

 Module 8: Mixdown

-- Gain staging
+- Gain staging and level balance

 - Analysis tools